bobappleyard/go-pkg/README.md

 	import "go/pkg"

-Once the library is installed, running godoc gives you access to the package documentation.
-This gives a more detailed description of how to use the library.

-An example of the library's use:
+Check the source for a more detailed look at the API.
+For now, an example of the library's use:

 	package main